DataVirtualizationByExample/HortonworksUseCase1/README.md

-Data Virtualization and Business Intelligence
+Red Hat Solutions for Real-World Big Data
 =============================================
 The objective of this demo is to combine twitter sentiment data from Hadoop with relational data on traditional data stores
 using Red Hat JBoss Data Virtualization.